The Best of Glacier NP: An Action-Packed 4-Day Itinerary

 Why did we stay outside Glacier National Park?
 Because much of the high-demand in-park lodging books up 13 months in advance.
 And we did not plan our trip that far ahead.
 Learn more about all in-park options in this comprehensive guide.

 At The Great Bear Inn, we stayed in the Trail of the Cedars room with a view of the mountains.
 Our ensuite double room had two log-hewn frame queen beds and ample space, with a mountain decor.
+See a quick tour of the inn below.

 For dinner, we drove back into the park, following the road from West Glacier for 10 miles to reach Lake McDonald Lodge.
 This move was a bit of a whoops.